Hayrunnisa0/2048-JavaFX-Project/README.md

 - Score tracking
 - "Game Over" detection
 - "Restart Game" button
-- Recording the highest score
+- User’s highest score is stored and displayed.
 - Custom colors for different tile values (as in the original 2048)
 - Responsive and clean UI design
+-  A login screen prompts for username.
+Score is tracked per user.

  How to Run-->Requirements: